-Location: Wenatchee

-Project Summary: The Wenatchee PARKS project relocates the East Wenatchee support services to Wenatchee at the same square footage.
+Project Summary: The Wenatchee PARKS project relocates the East Wenatchee administrative office to Wenatchee at the same square footage.
 This project improves community access to PARKS services by aligning with recreational travel corridors.
-This project may be combined with the Wenatchee PARKS office space relocation project.
+This project may be combined with the Wenatchee PARKS support space relocation project.

+Project Summary: The Wenatchee PARKS project relocates the East Wenatchee support services to be combined with the Wenatchee PARKS office space relocation project.

+Wenatchee at the same square footage.
+This project improves community access to PARKS services by aligning with recreational travel corridors.
+This project may

-Effective Date: January 1, 2018 (FY18)
+January 1, 2018 (FY18) Effective Date:

-Estimated Square Feet: 6,000 (0)

-Full Service Costs: (Change from FY17) FY17: \$81,000 FY18: \$87,000 FY19: \$89,000 (+\$6,000) (+\$8,000)
+FY17: \$81,000 Full Service Costs: FY18: \$87,000 FY19: \$89,000 (Change from FY17)

-One-Time Costs: \$ 0
+Location: Tumwater

-Location: Tumwater Project Summary: The Tumwater PARKS project will consider purchasing the leased PARKS headquarters facility in Tumwater.
-This project creates a state-owned campus in Tumwater with the Environmental and Land Use Hearings Office, the Department of Labor and Industries, the Department of Transportation and the Department of Corrections.
+Project Summary: The Tumwater PARKS project will consider purchasing the leased PARKS headquarters facility in Tumwater.
+This project creates a state-owned campus in

+Tumwater with the Environmental and Land Use Hearings Office, the

+Department of Labor and Industries, the Department of Transportation and the on December 1, 2019.

+Department of Corrections.

 The cost of this purchase will be determined based on market conditions at the time of purchase.
-The option to purchase the PARKS building is available starting on December 1, 2019.
-Effective Date: Estimated Square Feet: December 1, 2019 (FY20) 56,358 (0)
+The option to purchase the PARKS building is available starting